MyloDocs/docs/getting_started.md

 #### Create A New Documentation Site

 Head over to [MyloDocs](https://app.mylodocs.com) and login.
 Click the `New Doc` button which should bring up the create wizard.
-Step through the wizard and that will create your documentation site.
+Add a name for you documentation site.
+The next step is to link up with your GitHub Repo.
+Finish up in the wizard and that will create your documentation site.
 And that's it.
 You have your first doc site up and running.
+All you have to do now is update your markdown files in GitHub and the changes will automatically be built.